cardano-foundation/CIPs/CIP-XXXX/README.md

 ## Fee overshooting

-parameters in order to reduce the risk of not having enough funds to pay for a transaction targeting a specific tier due to price fluctuations.

-To avoid attackers interfering with the tier selection process
+Allowing users to offer higher funds for fee payment serves as a way of reducing the risk of price fluctuations.
+This comes without additional costs to users, as change comes back to them in the form of reward.

+## Demand tracking
 Tracking demand is necessary to properly adjust prices.
-We  capture changes in demand by observing how full IBs included in the main chain are.
-Given that malicious parties may try to artificially adjust prices by creating IBs that do not reflect the actual demand, we take advantage of the fact that IBs are created at a high rate, and thus make use of a “large” enough sample from which we can robustly deduce the actual demand for each tier.
+Given that malicious parties may try to artificially inflate or deflate prices by creating IBs that do not reflect the actual demand, we take advantage of the fact that IBs are created at a high rate, and make use of a “large” enough sample from which we can robustly deduce the actual demand for each tier.

+## IB-Tier correspondence
+Assigning a single tier type to each IB at a random and verifiable way through the VRF mechanism, is an efficient way of avoiding meddling of malicious actors in the tier selection process.
+It also easily allows us to regulate the expected rate at which IBs of a certain tier type are produced.

 # Path to Active